 All UK higher education institutions (HEI) that receive grant funding from one of the UK higher education funding bodies are eligible to receive funds for research, postgraduate training and associated activities.
 These bodies consist of Research England, Higher Education Funding Council for Wales (HEFCW), Scottish Funding Council (SFC) and the Northern Ireland Department for the Economy.

-- Independent research organisations (IROs)
+- Independent research organisations (IROs) and NHS bodies

 A number of IROs are also eligible to apply for funding.
 A full list of IROs and the application process to become an IRO can be found on the UK Research and Innovation website.

 NHS bodies with research capacity (the Board, NHS Clinical Commissioning Group, NHS Special Authority, NHS Trust, NHS Foundation Trust, NHS Local Health Board) are eligible to apply as lead applicants.